monterail/montelearn/docs/FRONTEND.md

 ## Quick start

+The frontend side of the project consists of tho main applications: `app` and `admin`.
-If you want to quickly start introducing changes to landing page:
+If you want to quickly start introducing changes to the app:

-1. Create an `.env` file with environment variables inside `landing` directory (see `landing/.env.example` for required configuration and explanation).
+1. Create an `.env` file with environment variables inside `app` and `admin` directories (see `app/.env.example` and `admin/.env.example` for required configuration and explanation).

 2. Run set of commands from the root directory of the project.